 Welcome to the Campbell University Divinity School!
-We rejoice that you have joined us in our mission to provide "Christ-centered, Bible-based, and Ministry-focused" servant leadership to God's people in the 21st century.
-We are filled with gratitude for the ways in which God has blessed this school and community for more than twenty years, and we are filled with anticipation and excitement for what the next twenty years will bring.
+We rejoice that you have joined us in our mission to provide "Christ-centered, Biblebased, and Ministry-focused" servant leadership to God's people in the 21st century.
+We are filled with gratitude for the ways in which God has blessed this school and community for more than twenty-five years, and we are filled with anticipation and excitement for what the future will bring.
 We pledge our best to help you achieve your desired academic and spiritual goals while you are with us.